nbuonin/buonincontri.org/tools.md

 layout: tools
 permalink: /tools/
 ---
-## Tools
+# Tools
 I specialize in Python and Django development as well as TypeScript and React for building rich client-side experiences.
-I have worked professionally with the following tools:
+I have worked with the following tools: